Jacob-Hunt/Algorithm-Collection/README.md

 # Algorithm-Collection

-A collection of various algorithm implimentations in C
+A collection of various algorithm implimentations

 # File Notes